Foster-the-Data/.github/profile/README.md

 ## License

-All projects within Foster-the-Data are licensed under [License Name].
+All projects within Foster-the-Data are licensed under MIT License.
 Please refer to individual project repositories for specific licensing information.